 Within Open Compute Infrastructure all that is designed needs to meet certain design principles such as efficiency, flexibility, scalability and environmental sustainability.
 The OCP incubation committee considers design contributions and takes interoperability on a component-, product-, rack- and even datacenter level into account when it validates the designs.

 The innovation drive within the OCP community is at a far greater pace, than the legacy market players and with the expected growth of the OCP community, innovation is only expected to speed up even more.
 It is fair to say that customers that decide to buy into open compute infrastructure, also strategically buy into rapid innovation.

 We believe the 21″ OCP standard is the most innovative and revolutionary open standard for hardware available today, this is why we promote the adoption of this standard.

-Circle B is a proud and active member of the Open Compute Project.
+Circle B is Silver Member and Solution Provider of the Open Compute Project.